Darkstone: Development

 Darkstone was developed under the working title Dragon Blade and went through several iterations, initially being designed as a fully 3D game akin to Tomb Raider.
 After the game's original publisher, BMG Interactive, closed its doors, work on Dragon Blade went into a suspended state, with Delphine putting most of its resources towards developing Moto Racer 2.

 Release

 Darkstone was released in 1999 for the PC.
 Although Delphine self-published the game in Europe, it was instead published by Gathering of Developers in the US.
 In March 2000, Delphine released an editor for custom quests via their website.
 Simultaneously, Delphine also released Darkstone: Journey in Uma online, a free expansion for Darkstone which contained additional quests.

 A PlayStation version was made available in 2001.
 Versions for iOS and Android was later released on 19 March 2014.
 The game was eventually released on Steam for modern operating systems.

+Darkstone Restoration

+Darkstone Restoration is a remaster/restoration of the original and was released into early access on June 23, 2026 by developer Paul Cuisset on Steam and GOG.
+The game is framed as a remaster/restoration rather than a full remake.

+Rather than rebuilding the 1999 action RPG ground-up with a new engine or modern art style, Darkstone Restoration seeks to preserve the core assets, mechanics, and design of the original while porting it for modern systems including native 64-bit Windows support, modern resolutions, borderless windowed mode, frame-rate cap configuration, and updated lighting/shadow effects.
+The game also includes quality of life enhancements such as modern controller support, auto-gold pickup, UI/font readability fixes, a quick-access spell bar, and inventory auto-sort.
+Brand new features for this title include brand-new shared-world, couch co-op mode, and a Buddy Mode that allows you to control your companion hero on the fly.
+And lastly Legacy Mode, an option for purists to render the exact authentic 1999 visual style and fonts.